- Pets and Animals

 The Pink See Through Fantasia

 The pink see through fantasia is part of the sea cucumber family and was only discovered in 2007.
 The creature was found in the Celebes Sea at an amazing depth of approximately 2500 meters.
-This incredible creature can emit light when it feels threatened, and therefore this creature is known as a bioluminescent creature.
-As the name suggests, you can look through the body of the creature and see the intestines, anus and mouth.
-There is unfortunately very little data on this creature since it's a new and rare creature.
+This incredible creature can emit light when it feels threatened, and because of this feature the creature is known as a bioluminescent creature.
+As the name suggests, you can look through the body of the creature and see the intestines, anus, and mouth.
+There is unfortunately very little data on this creature since it is still a new, and rare creature.

 The Armored Snail

 The armored snail is quite extraordinary.
 It is found in hydrothermal vents where the underlying lava heats the water up to a staggering 750 degrees Fahrenheit.
 The armored snail has evolved to grow a shell made out of iron sulfide.
-The "foot" of the snail is also covered in iron plates.
-The armor of the snail is thought to be built by bacteria.
+The "foot" of the snail is also covered in iron plates, which is thought to be built by bacteria.
 The armored snail is accompanied by other snails and crabs.
 The armored snail can effectively protect itself against predators, since it has such a hard shell.
 It is thought that the bacteria inside the "foot" causes chemosynthesis.
 It basically means that the snail isn't actually eating any food, but is rather relying on the bacteria to keep itself alive.

 Marrus Orthocanna is part of the pelagic species, which is composed of an arrangement of zooids.
 It lives in the cold, deep waters of the Arctic, swimming independently.
 It is normally found at depths of between 200 and 800 meters.
 Marrus Orthocanna can grow up to seven meters long with its tentacles stretching another 50 centimeters on either side.
 Marrus Orthocanna uses its tentacles as a fishing line.
 When prey moves over their tentacles, Marrus Orthocanna uses it to ensnare them.
 Marrus Orthocanna is considered to be a carnivore who's diet consists of small crustaceans.